DavidDirnberger/PhotonFabric-VideoKit/README.md

 The installer will:

-- create an isolated Conda environment (PhotonFabricVideoKit)
+- create an isolated Conda environment (PhotonFrameVideoKit)
 - install the required Python packages (with offline caches where possible)
 - check/install ffmpeg and ffprobe (via Conda or system packages)
 - optionally install ExifTool for robust metadata handling